categories

 Many photographers work with second shooters, adapting their approach based on the event's needs.

-Photography report - do they work with second shooters
+Photography industry report - second shooters

 • 31.9% work with second shooters occasionally